sa-tre/satre-specification/docs/source/standard.md

 #### 2.4.3 Configuration management

-The ability of the organisation to identify, maintain, and verify information on IT assets and configurations in the organisation.
+The ability of the TRE organisation to identify, maintain, and verify information on IT assets and configurations in the TRE organisation.

 | Statement | Guidance |
 | --------- | -------- |